zsombor-flds/browser-dbt-cap/README.md

-# Chrome proper dbt capitalisation
+# Proper dbt capitalisation in websites

-Chrome Extension which ensures that dbt is not DBT.
+Browser extension which ensures that dbt is not DBT.

 Demo:
 ![Alt text](demo.gif)